Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 Social actions against groups of people, rather than individuals, suffer from the lack of intimacy—in addition to the natural logistical issues.

-Characters in groups of magnitude of “Crowd” or larger gain Resolve according to their **Scale**. i.e. Crowd gains +2, Village +4, and City +6.
+Any character in a group of a magnitude of “Crowd” or larger gains +2 to their Resolve.

-A City is the largest Magnitude that a Social Action may naturally address—and that in itself requires logistics such as a scaled tower, or distributed writings.
+Crowds of magnitude “City” or larger cannot be addressed by a single roll.

 ### Perform Task